aldebaran/qibuild/doc/source/relnotes.rst

 * Better way of finding qibuild cmake framework, using ``find_package(qibuild)`` instead of ``include(qibuild.cmake)``
-* qi_create_gtest : prefer using a qibuild port of gtest
+* qi_create_gtest: prefer using a qibuild port of gtest
 * qi_create_gtest: disable the target when gtest is not found
 * qi_create_gtest: always add GTEST dependency
 * qi_stage/qi_use_lib: better handling when first arg is not a target